UARK-NED3/BubbleID-Flow/README.md

 The results are saved to a CSV file containing the total vapor fraction, total bubble count, number of clustered bubbles, and number of single bubbles.
-Additionally, cropped overlay images are generated, showing each detected bubble outlined and labeled with a unique identification number for visual verification
+Additionally, cropped overlay images are generated, showing each detected bubble outlined and labeled with a unique identification number for visual verification.

 ## Repository Layout